 Armando Flores studied photojournalism in college and worked at a camera store to support his new expensive photo habit.
 He has worked for Nikon, Sony and now Tamron, where he has honed his photographic skills for over 30 years.
 Photography has enabled him to travel to many foreign lands and to attend large media and sporting events.
 He’s photographed professional sports for over 17 years and has worked for Reuters, AP, AMPAS, HFPA and IGLA as a contributing photographer, but his passion has always been to lend a hand to new aspiring photographers.

-If you have questions, please email or call Mikaela Ruland at MRuland@aimmedia.com or by phone at 303-253-6466.
+If you have questions, please email Mikaela Ruland at MRuland@nationalparktrips.com.

-National Park Trips Media is an authorized permittee of the National Park Service and Tamron have teamed up to offer a National Park Photography Workshop series.
+National Park Trips, an authorized permittee of the National Park Service, and Tamron have teamed up to offer a National Park Photography Workshop series.

 Ninety-five percent of past workshop participants said they would recommend our photography workshops to friends and family.